Online Modified Greedy Algorithm for Storage Control under Uncertainty: Introduction

 Our methodology is built upon on the theory of Lyapunov optimization \cite{NeelyBook}, which was developed for queueing networks and has been applied to the context of energy storage control in recent work including \cite{DataCenter}, \cite{StorDRLongbo}, \cite{lyap1} and \cite{lyap2}.
 Different from these work, which analyze specific setups for storage operation, we aim to provide a general framework where the storage, co-located with a controllable resource and any stochastic uncontrollable resource, can be operated to minimize an arbitrary convex cost function.
-To achieve that, we utilize a much more general storage model which i) requires minimal assumptions (\emph{cf.} Definition~\ref{assume:feas}) in terms of the storage parameters to model \eg, storage of demand and TCLs, ii) captures energy dissipation over time, and iii) allows charging and discharging energy losses.
+To achieve this goal, we have introduced a much more general storage model which i) captures energy dissipation over time, ii) requires minimal assumptions in terms of the storage parameters to model \eg, storage of demand and TCLs, and iii) allows charging and discharging energy losses.
 In contrast, most of the existing work analyzes ideal energy storages without any of the above features, with the exception that \cite{lyap2} models charging energy losses.
 Modeling these features leads to a different online program, requires a new analysis for the algorithm, and results in different sub-optimality bounds.
+In particular, the new bounds developed in this paper scale very differently with the storage capacity compared to the bounds appeared in the prior work since we have captured the effect that large storage can lose more energy due to energy dissipation.
 Preliminary results related to this paper appeared in \cite{QCYR:acm}.
 This paper significantly generalizes \cite{QCYR:acm} by modeling additional controllable devices connected to the bus, dealing with general convex cost functions instead of piecewise linear costs, developing examples and analytical solutions for the online program to facilitate implementation, and conducting new case studies.

 The rest of the paper is organized as follows.
 Section 2 formulates the problem of operating a generalized storage under uncertainty.
 Section 3 gives the online algorithm and states the performance guarantee.
 Numerical examples are then given in Section 4.
 Section 5 concludes the paper.